microsoft/vcpkg-docs/vcpkg/maintainers/functions/vcpkg_make_configure.md

 ### NO_DEFAULT_OPTIONS

-Disables the inclusion of default configure options provided by `vcpkg_make_configure`.
-This gives you full control over the configure command line.
+When set, this flag disables the automatic inclusion of the following default configure options provided by `vcpkg_make_configure`.
+Use this flag if you need full control over the configure command line:

+General Defaults:
+* --disable-silent-rules - Makes the build process output more verbose, which can be helpful for debugging.
+* --verbose - Enables verbose output from the configure script.

+Library Linkage:
+* For dynamic library builds: --enable-shared and --disable-static
+* For static library builds: --disable-shared and --enable-static

+Installation Directories:
+* Adjusts standard directories (bin, lib, share, etc.) to conform with vcpkg's layout, ensuring correct installation paths.

+Platform-Specific Tweaks:
+* On Windows: Ensures compatibility with Windows-specific filesystem and library behaviors.
+* On Unix-like systems: Assures the script accommodates the typical filesystem layout and toolchain behaviors.

+Removing these defaults gives you the responsibility to specify all necessary configuration options manually, ensuring the project is correctly configured for building with vcpkg.

 ### NO_MSVC_FLAG_ESCAPING